tidymodels/shinymodels/tests/testthat/_snaps/twoclass_plots.md

       plot_twoclass_pr(org$predictions, "mpg")
     Condition
       Error in `first_level()`:
-      ! 'mpg' is not a column in the dataset
+      ! mpg is not a column in the dataset.